Spark Concept & Student Design HQ

 The Competitions are judged along the same lines as earlier Spark events—same Criteria, Categories, website and registration system.
 They are multi-disciplinary and multi-level.
 They are two-phase competitions.

 There are two pricing tiers—one for organizations, companies and professional designers, and a second for students and recent graduates .

 Spark Concept is entirely “virtual.”
 That is, it is entered and conducted online, over the Spark website.
 No materials, boards or designs are delivered to Spark Concept.
 All entries are via the website and first phase judging takes place online as well.

 All Spark juries are international and come from across the spectrum of design disciplines, media, educators and experts.

 Entrants upload three images of their work (up to 1mb each).
 At least one of the high-res images must be completely free of any text, call-out lines, boxes or blurbs, and ideally, float on a white background.
 We recommend that your first image have a square format, so it shows correctly in the Spark Gallery (the other photos can be any shape.)

-Entrants will also supply a 50-word, short description (for caption and display purposes), and a longer description of up to 250 words (where you concisely describe your design strategy, unique properties and the problem it solves).
+Entrants will also supply a 50-word, short description (for caption and display purposes).
 All entries and their descriptions must be in English.

 If you have additional team members, put their names in the new “Additional Team Members” box.